p2-inc/keycloak-themes/README.md

 Themes and theme utilities meant for simple theme customization without deploying a packaged theme.

 - A modified login theme that allows colors, logo, CSS to be loaded from Realm attributes.
-- An implementation of `ThemeProvider` that loads named Freemarker templates from Realm attributes.
+- An implementation of `ThemeProvider` that loads named Freemarker templates and messages from Realm attributes.
 Currently only for email.

 This extension is used in the [Phase Two](https://phasetwo.io) cloud offering, and is released here as part of its commitment to making its [core extensions](https://phasetwo.io/docs/introduction/open-source) open source.
 Please consult the [license](COPYING) for information regarding use.